marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ..*Did I mention before that I base64-encoded the Wasm binary, so I could bundle it inside the main JS file?*

-Instead of giving in to having to compile the brand new and shiny Micrio code to ES5, I decided to **take the ES6-compiled code, base64 encode that *too*, and put *that* in the Micrio JS bundle**, so there wouldn't be any ES6 syntaxes inside the JS.
+Instead of giving in to having to compile the brand new and shiny Micrio code to ES5, I decided to **take the ES6-compiled code, base64 encode that *too*, and put *that* in the Micrio JS bundle**, so there wouldn't be any ES6 syntax inside the JS directly.

 * **Yes**, it's super ugly.
 * **Yes**, it's not developer-friendly.